Celebrity Personal Trainer New York City- Kevin Richardson, Founder Naturally Intense High Intensity Training

 - CBS On the Couch

-Celebrity personal trainer Kevin Richardson is the creator of Naturally Intense High Intensity Training and the founder and president of Manhattan’s Naturally Intense Personal Training Services.
-In a career that has spanned a quarter of a century, he has helped hundreds of clients achieve their fitness and weight-loss goals with his program of short-duration, high-intensity workouts.
+Celebrity New York City personal trainer Kevin Richardson is the creator of Naturally Intense High Intensity Training and the founder of Manhattan’s Naturally Intense Personal Training Services.
+Currently the international fitness consultant for UNICEF, Kevin is also a highly prized guest speaker at corporate events, working with major international corporations to help improve the health of their employees with his time saving workouts.
+In a career that has spanned over quarter of a century, he has helped hundreds of clients achieve their fitness and weight-loss goals with his program of short-duration, high-intensity workouts.

 Following in the footsteps of his father, brother and cousin, he began training at age fourteen in natural bodybuilding, a branch of the sport that rejects performance-enhancing drugs.
 Frustrated that he was progressing slowly and that all the hours of weight training were taking time away from his martial arts studies, Kevin did what any nerdy kid would do: He began reading every book he could find about physiology and kinesiology (the study of human movement).
 Drawing on his marital arts training, which used brief, brutally intense movements to strengthen the body and mind, he began developing, through trial and error, a system of short, high-intensity workouts that helped transform him from a skinny, 125-pound teenager into a 225-pound natural bodybuilder.
-His 2005 DVD, Naturally Intense, was a pioneering documentary about natural bodybuilding.
+His 2005 DVD, Naturally Intense, was a one of the first documentaries ever made by a lifetime drug free bodybuilder.
 (Get a copy here)

 A husband and father at age twenty, Kevin left the Caribbean for New York in search of a better life for his family.
 He found a second home at Brooklyn’s legendary Fifth Avenue Gym, which produced more natural bodybuilding champions than any other facility of its kind.
 For fifteen years, he worked by day in social services, running a recreational therapy program for people with AIDS and formerly homeless New Yorkers, and by night at the Fifth Avenue Gym, doing personal training.